mariellefoster/marf-books/README.md

 - Sonia Purnell: A Woman of No Importance
 - Terry Matlen: Queen of Distraction
 - Anne Carson: Norma Jeane Baker of Troy
+- Fran Wilde: The Jewel and Her Lapidary

 ## Next
 - Ted Chiang: Exhalation